Leo-Chu/OneBit_MIMO/README.md

 Source files for our recent published paper: Efficient Nonlinear Precoding for Massive MU-MIMO Downlink Systems with 1-Bit DACs;  If you use our codes, please cite our paper.

-%% developed by Lei Chu, Fei Wen and Robert Qi
+%% developed by Lei Chu and Fei Wen

 %% main simulation file for our published paper: Efficient Nonlinear Precoding for Massive MU-MIMO Downlink Systems with 1-Bit DACs;